 I know that the AEC must attempt to make sure all of the remaining ten electorates have a similar population.
 Mayo currently has 3 fast growing communities in Mount Barker, Victor harbor and Strathalbyn.
 Mount Barker in particular currently has a population 34,000, but this is projected to increase to 55,000 by 2036.
-Mt Compass and Goolwa were both top ten regional communities in terms of % growth at the last census.
 It would not be fair for an area of this size to be included within a metropolitan seat boundary, as the needs and experiences of the voters would be considerably different.